syncfusion-content/ej2-angular-docs/ej2-angular/grid/excel-export/excel-exporting.md

 ## Merge duplicate cells on export

-Duplicate cells (based on their values) in a specific column of the Syncfusion<sup style="font-size:70%">&reg;</sup> Angular Data Grid can be merged.
+Duplicate cells (based on their values) in a specific column of the Angular Data Grid can be merged.
 This can be achieved by utilizing the [dataBound](https://ej2.syncfusion.com/angular/documentation/api/grid#databound) event.
 Additionally, duplicate cells in the specified column can be merged during export by using the [excelQueryCellInfo](https://ej2.syncfusion.com/angular/documentation/api/grid#excelquerycellinfo) event for Excel and CSV formats.
 This functionality is useful for improving the readability of data and providing a clearer visual representation.

 The following example demonstrates merging duplicate cells in the "Order ID" column in both Grid view and export: